janzheng/svelte-masonry/README.md

 ## Options

-There are a few options you can pass to the Svelte component.
+There are a few props you can pass to the Svelte component as options.

 - `stretchFirst` (default: `false`): Setting `stretchFirst={true}` will stretch the first item across all items
 - `gridGap` (default: `".5em;"`): This is a CSS value that sets the grid gap and padding for each element
 - `colWidth` (default: `"minmax(Min(20em, 100%), 1fr);"`): This is a CSS value that sets the width of each column.
 The default allows for some leeway before the grids collapse.
+- `items` (default: `[]`): Set this to your array of data if you have dynamic items and want masonry to recalculate when you add new items